Moving Checklist from Professional Toronto Movers

 Get your finances, documents, and valuables in order and remember to save all the receipts related to your relocation.
 Consider a compact, fireproof lock box to keep with you while traveling.
 Keep important papers (such as birth certificates, insurance papers, stock certificates, deeds, wills, etc.), jewelry, and other valuables inside.
 Don’t leave your valuables inside your car while staying in hotels; always keep these items in your possession when traveling.

 In addition, now is a good time to consult your tax professional for moving related destructibility rules.
-Remember to save all of your receipts during your move, including bills for professional Toronto movers, hotels, meals, gas and other move-related expenses.
+Remember to save all of your receipts during your move, including bills for moving company in Toronto, hotels, meals, gas and other move-related expenses.

 Start to inform the necessary people of your new address and telephone number.
 Send your new address and phone number to family and friends.